AlcoholRehabHelp Logo

 How Does AA Work?

-During AA meetings, members share their experiences with others seeking help with a drinking problem.
+During AA meetings, members share their experiences with others who need help with a drinking problem.
+Open meetings welcome non-members to listen, while closed meetings are only for AA members.

 Some AA groups are held for a specific purpose like the 12-step study groups or beginners’ meetings hosted to teach newcomers about the basics of the program.